 This article will give you an excellent general overview of a VA Loan as it pertains to eligibility and financing.

-The government guarantees about a quarter of a borrower’s mortgage, giving approved lenders a greater degree of security.
+The government guarantees about a quarter of a borrower’s mortgage, up to the VA Loan Limits, giving approved lenders a higher degree of security.

 On the whole, VA loans are typically easier to qualify for than conventional loans.
 They also come with some significant financial benefits.

-- Military members who’ve served 181 days on active duty or three months during war time may be eligible.
+- Military members who’ve served 181 days on active duty or three months during wartime may be eligible.